-For several years after the incident at the Whitman Mission, an uneasy truce developed between the Nez Perce and the settlers of the area.
-Tensions grew again as settlers encroached on Indian land where they could not legally hold title the while, Indian agents and government officials did little to stop them.
+For several years after the attack at the Whitman Mission, an uneasy truce developed between the Nez Perce and the settlers of the area.
+Tensions grew again as settlers encroached on Indian land where they could not legally hold title to all the while, Indian agents and government officials did little to stop them.
 On August 13, 1848 the Oregon Territory was officially organized.
-The 1850 Donation Land Claim Act led to further settlement setting the framework for it to happen later and forced tribal members onto reservations.
-That effort began in May of 1855, when Isaac Stevens, who was both the newly appointed Superintendent of Indian Affairs and Washington's Territorial Governor; along with General Joel Palmer, Superintendent of Indian Affairs for the Oregon Territory; invited the Nez Perce and other Plateau Tribes to attend a council on the north bank of Mill Creek, at Camp Stevens in the Walla Walla Valley.
+The 1850 Donation Land Claim Act led to further settlement and forced tribal members onto reservations.1 That effort began in May of 1855, when Isaac Stevens, who was both the newly appointed Superintendent of Indian Affairs and Washington's Territorial Governor; along with General Joel Palmer, Superintendent of Indian Affairs for the Oregon Territory; invited the Nez Perce and other Plateau Tribes to attend a council on the north bank of Mill Creek, at Camp Stevens in the Walla Walley.

-Over the next 12 days, Stevens and Palmer harangued tribal leaders to convince them to cede large portions (or in some cases the entirety) of their homeland and move to two reservations.
+Over the next 12 days, Stevens and Palmer harangued tribal leaders in an effort to convince them to concede large portions (or in some cases the entirety) of their homelands, and move to two reservations.
 All tribal leaders rejected this plan and Stevens soon began negotiating three separate treaties with the three major tribes (Josephy 1965).